gurulantern/gurulantern/README.md

     * Creating a JSX element to replicate an arrow toggle button.
     * Adding KaTeX for Math equation formatting in the markdown file.
 #### Stone Age Prototype Game - 2022
-* Learned C# and Unity 2D to create a possible prototype for a game to played in Synthesis style.
+* Learned C# and Unity 2D to create a possible prototype for a game to be played in Synthesis style.
 * Learned how to use the Colyseus multiplayer framework to manage multiplayer gameplay.
 Challenges I overcame in this process included:
    * Reading TypeScript and C# code to learn how to use Colyseus despite a low amount of documentation and tutorials.
    * Updating state for all players along with the different ways for players to update the state.
 The state of the game included: